 10. Patara Beach, Kas

-Patara Beach is located in Kas, within the Antalya region of Türkiye, and it’s one of the most famous beaches around.
+Patara Beach is located in Kas, in the Antalya region of Türkiye, and is one of the most famous beaches in the area.
 When you see it, you’ll understand why.
 It’s also huge, at about 18km long.

 This is a beach you should take plenty of photos of, as the natural beauty is stunning.
-The huge rocks and sand dunes make for seriously impressive snaps, and the crystal clear waters here are world class.
+The huge rocks and dunes make for seriously impressive snaps, and the crystal clear waters here are incredible.

 11. Konyaalti Beach, Antalya City